Mountain bike tyres explained

 Cross country riders tend to look for fast rolling tyres, with smoother/smaller knobs and a narrower tyre width.
 These tyres maximise performance in conditions that are not overly demanding, such as normal trails and grass.

 In wet conditions, XC riders may look at changing their tyres to narrower profiles, allowing them to increase mud clearance.
 They may also move to larger profile knobs to increase traction.

 Mountain bike tyres like the Schwalbe Hans Dampf Addix SnakeSkin Folding MTB SpeedGrip (Blue) are made for the XC racer.

 Trail and 'Enduro' riding requires tyres with more grip and more durability than cross country tyres.

-These tyres tend to use softer compounds that "stick" to rocky surfaces better; as well as wider profiles to handle more extreme cornering.
+These tyres tend to use softer compounds that 'stick' to rocky surfaces better, while the wider profile better handles more extreme cornering.

 What is the recommended off-road tyre pressure?

-If your tyre does not have sidewall markings, then consult a tyre pressure chart from the bike tyre manufacturer; then make your own calculated decision based upon the tyre selection and rider weight.
+If your tyre does not have sidewall markings, consult a tyre pressure chart from the bike tyre manufacturer, then make your own calculated decision based upon the tyre selection and rider weight.